geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 This guide provides a detailed walkthrough of escaping from a container to gain full control over the host system.
 The process involves mounting the host's filesystem, modifying critical system files, and entering the host's namespaces.

+## **Warning: Security Risk**

+**This script is intended for educational and security research purposes only.** It demonstrates how an attacker can escape a container and gain access to the host system.
+Running this script on a production system or unauthorized environment can lead to **severe security breaches, data loss, and system compromise.**

+**Use this script only in a controlled, isolated testing environment where you have explicit permission.** Misuse of this information may violate company policies or legal regulations.

+**You are responsible for how you use this information.** Proceed with caution.

+---

 ## Prerequisites

 To successfully escape from a container, the following conditions must be met: